-- Interest disposed of to a non-resident company that formed part of the same group of companies as the company disposing of the shares for an amount that is equal to or exceeds the market value of the interest; or - Interest disposed of to a non-resident company, the shareholders of which are substantially the same as the shareholders of any company in the group of companies disposing of the shares for an amount that is equal to or exceeds the market value of the interest.
+Interest disposed of to a non-resident company that formed part of the same group of companies as the company disposing of the shares at any time during a period of 18 months before that disposal; or Interest disposed of to a non-resident company, the shareholders of which, immediately after the disposal, are substantially the same as the shareholders of any company in the group of companies disposing of the shares.

-The proposed amendments will come into operation on the date of tabling of the Taxation Laws Amendment Bill of 2023 and apply in respect of disposals on or after that date.
+The amendment is deemed is deemed to come into operation on 1 November 2023 and applies in respect of disposals on or after that date.

-5.6 REFINING THE PARTICIPATION EXEMPTION FOR THE FOREIGN RETURN OF CAPITAL FROM A CFC
+5.5 REFINING THE PARTICIPATION EXEMPTION FOR THE FOREIGN RETURN OF CAPITAL FROM A CFC